mikaelvesavuori/chatgpt-architecture-coach/README.md

 ### Example input

 Run a [HealthCheck review](https://docs.google.com/spreadsheets/d/18uoetVewKqLgwOBw8l256eT0aLIFoJyWdo2IE_ZbAHg/copy) and export the results as CSV.
 This won't be 100% exact when using with ChatGPT due to the structure of the document but it should be able to give you a good start.

+## Integration tests from API schema

+To scaffold your integration test suite, just ask the LLM to setup the critical tests based on your API schema.